-- Sessions will run from 0930 to 1300 on these days, with a half hour break in the middle
+The course will take place over 4 half days, normally Monday, Tuesday, Thursday and Friday of a single week.
+Sessions will run from 0930 to 1300 on these days, with a half hour break mid-morning.

 Summary of course content

 This training course offers a hands-on overview of the content of the HL7 FHIR standard.

 This training course is aimed at those involved with the design, development, implementation, deployment and support of systems that use (or will use) the HL7 FHIR standard.

 Goals of the Course

 On completion of this training course, attendees will be able to: